Holiday rentals & lettings in Cádiz

 The area and getting around

 Cádiz is one of the oldest European towns.
 It offers great tours and historic visits that you can easily tour using the yellow and green bus line that stops at the main landmarks.
 This is a very comfortable and easy option when travelling with children.
 If you book a holiday letting in Cádiz is also a great base to access nearby towns and must-see landmarks of the region.
 Close to Jerez de la Frontera, Spain's sherry capital, Seville and its fabulous monuments or El Puerto de Santa María and Chiclana de la Frontera.
 Moving around is very easy and a short drive away from each other.
 Enjoy lovely outing days and get to know the region.

 As we have mentioned, Cádiz is a very antique settlement with more than 3.000 years of history, where different cultures have left their print.
-History lovers will enjoy the variety and cultural offer in town, admiring several archaeological find from past eras.
-Find the perfect holiday letting in Cadiz with the perfect location to allow you to visit some of the must-see monuments in the city: the castles of St. Catalina and St Sebastian, the Roman Theatre, the walls, torre Tavira or its magnificent domed, 18th-century Cathedral, featuring baroque and neoclassical elements.
+History lovers will enjoy the variety and cultural offers in town, admiring several archaeological finds from past eras.
+Find the perfect holiday letting in Cadiz with the perfect location to allow you to visit some of the must-see monuments in the city: the castles of St. Catalina and St Sebastian, the Roman Theatre, the walls, Torre Tavira or its magnificent domed, 18th-century Cathedral, featuring baroque and neoclassical elements.
 In the neighbouring towns of Cádiz, there are other places with very interesting monuments, like the ones you will find if you rent a holiday rental and letting in Zahara de los Atunes!

 Top 5 travel tips in Cádiz

 Besides all the beauty and attractions that the city can offer you, use a few days to spend some time exploring the White Villages nearby.
-Whitewashed facades with colourful bougainvilleas are the main features of these houses scattered on the surrounding hilltops.
-Select a few ones and enjoy the lovely visit to Prado del Rey, Villamartín, Arcos de la Frontera or El Bosque.
-If you stay a bit longer you might have time to visit a few more.3.
-Climb Torre Tavira
+Whitewashed facades with colourful bougainvillaeas are the main features of these houses scattered on the surrounding hilltops.
+Select a few ones and enjoy a lovely visit to Prado del Rey, Villamartín, Arcos de la Frontera or El Bosque.
+If you stay a bit longer you might have time to visit a few more.